-Mount Saint John is the 150-acre campus home to various ministries of the Marianists, including the Bergamo Center for Lifelong Learning, Gallery Saint John, the Marianist Environmental Education Center, the Marianist Novitiate, Meyer Hall, the North American Center for Marianist Studies (NACMS) and Queen of Apostles Church.
+Mount Saint John is the 150-acre campus home to various ministries of the Marianists, including the Bergamo Center for Lifelong Learning, Gallery Saint John, the Marianist Environmental Education Center, the Marianist Mission, Meyer Hall, the North American Center for Marianist Studies (NACMS) and Queen of Apostles Church.

 Bergamo Center for Lifelong Learning was founded in 1967 by the Marianists.
 Originally established strictly as a retreat house, Bergamo has grown to become a full-service retreat and conference center.